Strider64/theMiniaturePhotographer/README.md

 # The Miniature Photographer

 The Miniature Photographer website is my main website that shows off my photography and website designer/developer skills.
 I use straight HTML, CSS, Javascript and PHP to develop my websites and majority of my PHP is Object-Oriented Programming.
-This means I am alble to develop websites fairly fast and I do my best to keep up with the latest coding techniques when it comes Javascript and PHP.
+This means I am able to develop websites fairly fast and I do my best to keep up with the latest coding techniques when it comes Javascript and PHP.
 I use NO Framworks or Libraries in my coding as I like trying to keep my websites fast and reliable.
 I do use a 3rd Party Emailer as I find it more robust and secure than coding my own.
 I am suppling my HTML, CSS, PHP and Javascree free here at Github as I feel a person still needs to know what they are doing when it comes to developing a website.